Akusala Citta and Akusala Vipāka Citta

 4. These 12 types of citta lead to 7 types of vipāka (resultant) citta.

 • None of the vipāka citta has any unwholesome roots (greed, hate, delusion); of course, they also do not have wholesome roots.
-Thus they are called rootless (ahētuka) citta.
+Thus, they are called rootless (ahētuka) citta.

 5. Five of these akusala vipāka cittā are the ones that lead to (undesirable) sense events through the five physical senses.
-Thus they are responsible for eye-consciousness (cakkhu viññāna), ear-consciousness (sota viññāna), nose consciousness (ghāna viññāna), taste consciousness (jivhā viññāna), and body consciousness (kāya viññāna).
+Thus, they are responsible for eye-consciousness (cakkhu viññāna), ear-consciousness (sota viññāna), nose consciousness (ghāna viññāna), taste consciousness (jivhā viññāna), and body consciousness (kāya viññāna).

 6. The sixth akusala vipāka citta is called receiving consciousness accompanied by equanimity (upekkha-sahagata sampaṭicchana citta).
 This citta accepts the sensory input (we will discuss it in the Abhidhamma section).

-7. The seventh akusala vipāka citta is called the investigating consciousness accompanied by equanimity (upekkha-sahagata santirana citta).
+7. The seventh akusala vipāka citta is the investigating consciousness accompanied by equanimity (upekkha-sahagata santirana citta).
 This is the citta that is responsible for the birth in the apāyā (lowest four realms), i.e., it acts as the paṭisandhi citta for the birth in the apāyā.

 8. One may wonder how a Sōtapanna avoids the apāyā because he/she is still capable of generating the seven cittā that are not associated with diṭṭhi (see the table above).
 Thus it is possible to generate this apāyagami-paṭisandhi citta.